sh1katagana1/osint/username-osint.md

 ## Maigret
 https://github.com/soxoj/maigret \
 *Description* Maigret collects a dossier on a person by username only, checking for accounts on a huge number of sites and gathering all the available information from web pages.
 No API keys required.
-Maigret is an easy-to-use and powerful fork of Sherlock. \
+Maigret is an easy-to use fork of Sherlock.
-install from pypi
-'''
-pip3 install maigret
-'''

-# usage
-maigret username